Parc Monceau: The Park of Baron Haussmann

 After the monarchy was restored, the park was returned to the family of the Duke.
 During the Second Empire, the family sold lots within the park to real estate developers, who built luxurious town houses, reducing the size of the park by half.
 The remaining part of the park was purchased by the city of Paris in 1860.
 All that remained of the original folly was the water lily pond, the stream and the fantasy "tombs", including the Egyptian pyramid.

-In 1860, the park was purchased by the city, and in August 1861 Parc Monceau became the first new public park in Paris to be created by Baron Haussmann as part of the grand transformation of Paris begun by Emperor Louis Napoleon.
+In 1860, the park was purchased by the city, and in August 1861 Parc Monceau became the first new public park in Paris to be created by Baron Haussmann as part of the grand transformation of Paris begun by Emperor Napoleon III.
 Two main alleys were laid out from east to west and north to south, meeting in the center of the park, and the alleys within the park were widened and paved, so carriages could drive in the park.
 An ornamental gate 8.3 m high was installed along a newly created avenue, boulevard Malesherbes, curving paths were laid out around the park for strolling.
 The pavillon de Chartres was also modified by the architect, Gabriel Davioud, who had a graceful classical dome added to the structure.
 He also built a bridge modeled after the Rialto bridge in Venice over the stream to replace the Chinese bridge by Carmontelle that had once been there.
 He preserved the other follies remaining from the original garden.
 Haussmann embellished the park with a rich collection of exotic trees and flowers from around the world.

-In 1871, following the downfall of Louis Napoleon, and the subsequent uprising and then crushing of the Paris Commune, the park was the site of a massacre of Communards by army troops.
+In 1871, following the downfall of Napoleon III, and the subsequent uprising and then crushing of the Paris Commune, the park was the site of a massacre of Communards by army troops.

 Claude Monet painted a series of three paintings of the park in the spring of 1876.
 He painted three further paintings of the park in 1878.
 Hector Berlioz was also fond of the park.

-During the Third Republic, Park Monceau was decorated with many statues of writers and musicians; notably a statue of Maupassant by Raoul Verlet (1897); Pailleron by Leopold Bernstamm (1906); Musset by Antonin Mercié (1906), a statue which had originally stood in the square of the Théâtre-Français; Gounod, also by Antonin Mercié (1902); Ambroise Thomas by Alexandre Falguière (1900); and Chopin by Froment-Meurice (1906).
+During the Third Republic, Parc Monceau was decorated with many statues of writers and musicians; notably a statue of Maupassant by Raoul Verlet (1897); Pailleron by Leopold Bernstamm (1906); Musset by Antonin Mercié (1906), a statue which had originally stood in the square of the Théâtre-Français; Gounod, also by Antonin Mercié (1902); Ambroise Thomas by Alexandre Falguière (1900); and Chopin by Froment-Meurice (1906).
 An arcade of the old Paris Hotel de Ville, burned by the Communards in 1871, was placed near the colonnade of Carmontelle.